ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/net-aspire/aws.md

 ![fig7](figures/07.png)

-5. Scroll down to "Network Settings", and confgure the settings in this way:
+5. Scroll down to "Network Settings", and confgure the settings:
 * VPC: select the default.
-* Subnet: select no preference.
+* Subnet: select **No preference**.
-* Auto-assign public IP: Enable.
+* Auto-assign public IP: **Enable**.
-* Firewall: Check Create security group.
+* Firewall: Check **Create security group**.
 * Security group name: arm-security-group.
 * Description: arm-security-group.
 * Inbound security groups.

 ![fig8](figures/08.png)

-6. Configure "Inbound Security Group Rules" by clicking "Add Rule" and then setting the following details:
+6. Configure "Inbound Security Group Rules" by selecting **Add Rule** and then setting the following details:
 * Type: Custom TCP.
 * Protocol: TCP.
 * Port Range: 7133.
 * Source: Select "Anywhere (0.0.0.0/0)" for public access or restrict access to your specific IP for better security.

-* Repeat this step for all three ports the application is using.
+Repeat this step for all three ports that the application is using.
 This example demonstrates setup using ports 7133, 7511, and 17222.
 These must match the values that you have when you run the app locally.

 The configuration should look like:

 ![fig9](figures/09.png)

 7. Launch an instance by clicking the **Launch instance** button.
 You should see the green box with the Success label.
 This box also contains a link to the EC2 instance.
-Click it, and it will take you to the instance dashboard, which looks like Figure 10:
+Click it, and it takes you to the instance dashboard, which looks like Figure 10:

 ![fig10](figures/10.png)

 ### Deploy the application
-Once the EC2 instance is ready, you can connect to it and deploy the application.
+Once the EC2 instance is ready, you can connect to it, and deploy the application.
 Follow these steps to connect:
-1. Locate the instance public IP (e.g. 98.83.137.101 in this case).
+1. Locate the instance public IP (here this is 98.83.137.101).
 2. Use an SSH client to connect:
-* Open the terminal
+* Open the terminal.
-* Set appropriate permissions for the key pair file (remember to use your IP address)
+* Set the appropriate permissions for the key pair file, using your own IP address:
 ```console
 chmod 400 arm-key-pair.pem
 ssh -i arm-key-pair.pem ubuntu@98.83.137.101